 What Lorie Smith shares with Colorado cake artist Jack Phillips

-Colorado’s law punishes Lorie based on her viewpoint.
+Colorado’s law would punish Lorie based on her viewpoint.
 It’s a viewpoint based on Scripture and held by millions of Americans and billions of people worldwide.

 While most Americans haven’t heard of Lorie, many have heard of her fellow Colorado native and ADF client, Jack Phillips.

-The Colorado law that threatens Lorie’s liberty—the Colorado Anti-Discrimination Act—is the same one that has been wielded as a sword against Jack, a cake artist, for a decade.
+The Colorado law that threatens Lorie’s liberty—the Colorado Anti-Discrimination Act—is the same one that has been used to harass Jack, a cake artist, for a decade.

 ADF defended Jack all the way to the U.S. Supreme Court, which condemned Colorado’s “clear and impermissible hostility toward [Jack’s] sincere religious beliefs” in a 7-2 decision in 2018.
 But because the free-exercise violation was so clear, the Court didn’t address the issue of free speech in Jack’s case.